Soumasish2005/SalaryPrediction-LinearRegression/README.md

 - The notebook:
   - Loads `Salary Data.csv`
   - Drops missing values
-  - Encodes categorical columns with LabelEncoder (saved encoders in-memory)
+  - Encodes categorical columns with LabelEncoder (saves encoders as well)
-  - Splits data into train/test
+  - Splits data into train/test(80/20)
-  - Trains models and selects the best by R²
+  - Trains models and selects the best by R2 score
-  - Saves the best model to `./saved_models/best_salary_model.joblib`
+  - Saves the best model to `./saved_models` as `best_salary_model.joblib`
   - Displays evaluation metrics and plots

-Example: after training the best model is saved as:
-- `./saved_models/best_salary_model.joblib`

 You can load it for inference:
 ```python